Title IX Grievance Procedure - For Employees

 - The parties cannot waive the right to a live hearing.

-- The College will not threaten, coerce, intimidate or discriminate against the party in an attempt to secure the party’s participation.
+- The University will not threaten, coerce, intimidate or discriminate against the party in an attempt to secure the party’s participation.

 - If a party does not submit to cross-examination, the decision-maker cannot rely on any prior statements made by that party in reaching a determination regarding responsibility, but may reach a determination regarding responsibility based on evidence that does not constitute a “statement” by that party.